PrashikManwar123/Multi-Lingual-PDF-Chatbot/README.md

 ## 📖 Usage

-1. Start Ollama
+1. Start Ollama:
 Ensure your Ollama server is running (usually runs in the background or via ollama serve).

-2. Open the Notebook
+2. Open the Notebook:
 Launch rag_notebook_ollama.ipynb in Jupyter Lab, Jupyter Notebook, or Google Colab.

-3. Configure PDF Path
+3. Configure PDF Path:
 Find the configuration section in the notebook:
 ```bash
 pdf_file_path = "/path/to/your/document.pdf"
 language_code = "eng"  # or 'ben', 'hin', etc.
 ```

-4. Run All Cells: The notebook will:
+4. Run All Cells:
+The notebook will:
 - Check if the PDF requires OCR.
 - Extract text and chunk it.
 - Create a local Vector Database (Chroma).
 - Initialize the Retrieval Chain.

+5. Chat:
-5. Chat: Use the chat_with_pdf("Your Question") function at the bottom of the notebook to query your document.
+Use the chat_with_pdf("Your Question") function at the bottom of the notebook to query your document.

 ## ⚙️ How It Works
-1. Hybrid Extraction Logic
+1. Hybrid Extraction Logic:

 The system avoids running slow OCR on every file.
 It uses a simple logic gate: